TGlenn44/omniafortis/README.md

 **Theodore Glenn**
 - B.S. in Computer Science & Physics
 - Former D1 Rower
-- Full-stack dev with a mission to build software that makes athletes stronger — in every sense.
+- Full-stack dev with a mission to build software that makes athletes stronger holistically.